TanStack/react-charts/docs/src/pages/docs/api.md

 )
 ```

 **initialHeight** and **initialWidth** expect a number, a default value is applied for each of those, 300 and 200 respectively.
-It's important to mention that these options are available SSR onoly.
-If you'd like to have a custom height and width in the client side you may have a wrapper div that sets the width and height CSS attributes
+It's important to mention that these options are available for SSR only.
+If you'd like to have a custom height and width in the client side you may have a wrapper div that sets the width and height CSS attributes.

-**interactionMode** expect an string wich can be "primary" or "closest".
+**interactionMode** expect an string which can be "primary" or "closest".
 It's been using for the tooltip position.
 By default, primary is being set.

 **showVoronoi** expect a boolean, it's a debug option to visualize the interaction click-map that sits on top of the chart.

-**getSeriesOrder** expect a function, this option will allows you to reorder the series if you want.
+**getSeriesOrder** expect a function, this option will allow you to reorder the series if you want.

 **primaryCursor** and **secondaryCursor** take the options that configure the line/rectangle that is drawn underneath your cursor when you hover over the chart.
 When both are used, it produces a kind of cross-hair.
 Both are set to true by default.